Poodles are a great breed, much like every other breed of dog, but they have some of their own unique challenges.

-Poorly-made pin brushes can irritate the skin and cause "undercoat burn," similar to how you might get a rug burn if you rub a stiff, abrasive fabric against your skin.
+Poorly-made pin brushes, or simply used incorrectlycan irritate the skin and cause "undercoat burn," similar to how you might get a rug burn if you rub a stiff, abrasive fabric against your skin.

 In other words, a pin brush is stiff enough to work mats out of your fur baby's fur while being gentle enough to avoid hurting his or her skin beneath.

 They don't work out mats, but they help to align curls and straighten hair.
 Usually, a bristle brush is ideal for short-coat dogs and dogs with straight coats, but they work wonderfully on poodles as well, especially when they're trimmed.

 The important quality to look for in a bristle brush is natural bristles.
-The EarthCare Deshedder brush uses boar bristles, for example.
+The EarthCare Deshedder brush is equipped with natural boar bristles, for example.